technomancy/leiningen/README.md

 ## Hacking

+Leiningen is very small.
+The latest release is only 890 lines of Clojure; you could probably read through the whole project in an hour.

+When you launch Leiningen, it must start an instance of Clojure to load itself.
+But this instance must not effect the project that you're building.
+It may use a different version of Clojure from Leiningen, and the project should be in a totally fresh JVM.
+Leiningen uses ant's
+<tt>java</tt> task to fork off a separate process for this
+purpose.
+The <tt>leiningen.compile</tt> namespace implements this;
+specifically the <tt>eval-in-project</tt> function.
+Any code that must execute within the context of the project (AOT compilation, test runs) needs to go through this function.

+Leiningen tasks are simply Clojure functions that take the current project as their first argument followed by any further arguments that were given on the command-line.

 The [mailing list](http://groups.google.com/group/leiningen) and the leiningen or clojure channels on Freenode are the best places to bring up questions or suggestions.
 If you're planning on adding a